tiham93/lp-script-box/README.md

 	![](doc/preferences.jpg)

-- Set external editor's path in Preferences if you want to use "Edit with External Editor" feature.
+- Set external editor's path in Preferences if you want to use "Edit with External Editor" button.
 For example: `nvim`, `subl`, `c:/vscode/code.exe`, etc.

-### Buttons
+### Main Panel

 ![](doc/buttons.jpg)

-- Edit: open Blender's internal text editor in a floating window to edit the selected script.
+- Edit: open selected script in a floating internal editor window
 - Run: run the selected script.
 Execution context is the current 3D Viewport.
 - Edit with External Editor: open the selected script in an external text editor (specified in addon preferences).
 This button is disabled when external editor path is not set.
-- Open Script Folder: open the directory with OS's default file explorer.
+- Open Script Folder: open the directory in OS's default file explorer.

 ### Pinned Scripts

 ![](doc/pinned.jpg)

 Use the Pin Script button to pin the currently selected script to this panel.
-You can also use the Pin button next to each script item in the list.
+There's also a Pin button next to each script item in the list.

-Each pinned script will become a button which can be assigned hotkeys or added to Quick Favorites menu.
+Each pinned script will become a button that can be assigned hotkeys or added to Quick Favorites menu.

 Pinned scripts can be reordered using the Up/Down arrow buttons.
-This is intended to adjust scripts' positions within the [Pinned Scripts Pie Menu](#pinned-scripts-pie-menu)
+This is mostly intended to adjust scripts' positions within the [Pinned Scripts Pie Menu](#pinned-scripts-pie-menu)

 ### Quick Access

 #### Quick Run
 This operator (button) is intended for use with a hotkey/quick favorites.